OscarGTH/GF-RPG-Chatbot/README.md

 - Different types of items
 - Enemy system with different attributes
 - Enemies that can have items
+- Loot system
+- Enemies get tougher the longer you playU
 - Generative room design

 ## Screenshots of the game